What is Billable Utilization Rate and Why It Matters

 Why Choose to Track Billable Utilization Rather Than all Activity?

-This approach to billable utilization rate, which measures billable activity, is particularly important in IT Services, consulting firms and agencies.
-These companies pay their employees' salaries each month, which represent fixed costs.
+This approach to the billable utilization rate that measures billable activity is particularly important in IT Services, consulting firms or agencies.
+These companies pay their employees' salaries every month, which represent fixed costs.

 For the activity to be profitable, it is necessary that each employee spends a certain percentage of his or her time on an activity that is billable, i.e. generates turnover, otherwise the profitability of the activity will not be there.

-It is therefore a standard and major indicator for all companies that sell the work of consultants or projects to clients: consulting firms, IT Services, agencies, design offices, architectural firms, chartered accountants, etc.
+It is therefore a standard and major indicator for all companies that sell the work of consultants or projects to clients: consulting firms, IT Services, agencies, design offices, architectural firms, chartered accountants' firms, etc.

 Why is Billable Utilization Rate so Important in Project Management?

-The billable utilization rate as a project performance indicator offers several advantages.
+The billable utilization rate, as a project performance indicator, has several advantages.

 The benefits of billable utilization rate

-The billable utilization rate measures an employee's activity by taking into account periods not worked.
-This provides greater reliability in terms of actual activity, and is a better indicator for comparing results.
+The billable utilization rate Measures an employee's activity by taking into account periods not worked.
+This provides more reliability on the actual activity and allows you to be a better indicator to compare the results.

 For example, an indicator that only looks at the number of days produced during a period will penalise the employee who has taken leave during the period in question.